With 55 Professors From 39 International Universities; Chitkara University Brings Global Education to its Students

 'Extraordinary Win-Win' for everyone

-The two most crucial 21st century skills are Intercultural Intelligence and Communication.
+The two most crucial 21st-century skills are Intercultural Intelligence and Communication.
 Prof. Catherine Vellinga, Georgian College, Canada is teaching a module on 'Intercultural Intelligence' to MBA students.
 Prof. Catherine Vellinga said, "I'm teaching the students to function effectively in culturally diverse settings, exploring different dimensions correlated to its effectiveness in a global setting.
-This is a crucial 21st century skill - and in order to effectively grasp it we went to the very bottom of the iceberg, and learnt how to harness those skills."
+This is a crucial 21st-century skill - and in order to effectively grasp it we went to the very bottom of the iceberg, and learned how to harness those skills."

 Talking about her experience so far, she added, "Chitkara University is truly internationalized with all the different collaborative projects, exchange programs, and international partnerships.
 Global Week is an extraordinary win-win for every single party involved as it attracts numerous leading academics from around the world and fosters innovative collaborations and fantastic networking possibilities with prominent faculty from institutions across the globe."
 She concludes, "Chitkara is the leader in the academic world - it's second to none.
 Chitkara University you rock - And we couldn't agree more!"